Hyperlounge/synth/docs/live-help-source.md

 ### Current Patch and Patch Selector

-This shows the name of the current patch, and clicking on gives access to a built in library of preset patches.
+This shows the name of the current patch,  click on it to access to a built in library of preset patches.

 {control: loadPatch}

 ### Load Patch

-Allows you to load a patch from your device.
+Use it to load a patch from your device.
 Patch files contain all of the settings for a particular sound, and have the extension ".hspatch.json".
 You can save patches to your device using the Save Patch button.

 {control: savePatch}

 ### Save Patch

-Allows you to save the current settings to your device as a patch file.
+Use it to save the current settings to your device as a patch file.
 Patch files contain all of the settings for a particular sound, and have the extension ".hspatch.json".
 You can load patches from your device using the Load Patch button.

 {control: sharePatch}